red-dragon65/MicroserviceStarter-Example/README.md

-# Spring Cloud Microservice Boilerplate Code
+# Spring Cloud Microservice Boilerplate Project

 This project was created to help jump start microservice development using Spring Cloud.
 Due to **Netflix OSS** being phased out, this projects shows microservice pattern implementation using Spring Cloud native dependencies.
 - *Note: Although Netflix OSS is in maintenance mode, this project uses Eureka which is still supported.*

----

 ### Implemented Microservice Patterns
 | Design Pattern | Description | Service | Tool |